 - Lean meat

-One 1998 study of 80 patients who suffer from migraine with aura or migraine without aura found that 400 mg of Riboflavin worked better at preventing migraines than an inactive placebo pill.
-After three months, patients in the Riboflavin group experienced fewer migraines and deceased severity of migraines than those in the placebo group.
-Here’s a breakdown of how many patients benefitted:
+One 1998 study of 55 patients who suffer from migraine found that 400 mg of riboflavin taken daily worked better at preventing migraine attacks than an inactive placebo pill.
+After three months, patients in the riboflavin group experienced fewer migraine attacks and deceased severity of migraine attacks than those in the placebo group.
+Of those taking riboflavin, 59% had their number of migraine days reduced by at least 50%, compared to just 15% of those taking placebo.
+Side effects were minor, including diarrhea and an increase in urine production.2,3 However, other studies have not shown a benefit to riboflavin supplementation.4

 Riboflavin side effects and other precautions

-Some people who take Riboflavin may notice that their urine becomes bright yellow.
+Some people who take riboflavin may notice that their urine becomes bright yellow.
 A small number of patients experience diarrhea and increased urine.
-There isn’t a large amount of side effect information available on Riboflavin as it relates to people with migraines.
-As with any natural remedy, prescription or over-the-counter treatment, you should first check with your doctor before taking Riboflavin to learn if it might interact with anything else you’re taking or learn if it will have a dangerous impact on any condition you have.
+These are not all the possible side effects of riboflavin.
+Patients should talk to their doctor about what to expect with riboflavin treatment.
+As with any natural remedy, prescription or over-the-counter treatment, you should first check with your doctor before taking riboflavin to learn if it might interact with anything else you’re taking or learn if it will have a dangerous impact on any condition you have.

 How would you rate the side effects you experienced with Riboflavin?